heartstchr/heartstchr.github.io/docs/about/index.md

   <div class="text-center">
     <div class="text-6xl font-bold">The Adventurous Spirit</div>
   </div>
-  <div class="my-4 text-center text-md"> Jiwan Ghosal resides in the vibrant city of Dhanbad, known as the Coal Capital of India.
+  <div class="my-4 text-center text-md"> Jiwan Ghosal resides in the vibrant city of Dhanbad, known as the coal capital of India.
 As a hardcore traveler, he embraces the freedom of exploring new places with just a backpack, ready to embark on spontaneous adventures.
 Jiwan documents his travels through compelling videos, capturing the essence of his journeys and sharing them with a wide audience.</div>
     - #jiwanghosal
     - #travel
     - #vlog
     - #filmmaking
     - #videocreator
     <div class="my-4 text-4xl font-bold">YouTube Channel</div>
-    <div class="my-4 text-xl">Follow Jiwan’s travels and adventures <a href="https://www.youtube.com/c/JiwanGhosal/?sub_confirmation=1" target="_blank">Click here to Subscribe</a></div>
+    <div class="my-4 text-xl">Follow Jiwan’s travels and adventures.<a href="https://www.youtube.com/c/JiwanGhosal/?sub_confirmation=1" target="_blank">Click here to subscribe.</a></div>
-    <div>My three mantras to travel around the India and hopefully  world are the following.</div>
+    <div>My three mantras for traveling around India and hopefully the world are the following:</div>
     <ol>
     <li>Adventures trip.
-Never Plan a trip but choose the date and time wisely.</li>
+Never plan a trip, but choose the date and time wisely.</li>
-    <li>Ready to pack your bag.
-Two sets of cloth and the rest important belongings.</li>
+    <li>Ready to pack your bag?
+Two sets of clothes and the rest of the of the important belongings.</li>
     <li>Always travel light.</li>
     </ol>
 </div>